 The device being added is assigned to zones and outputs automatically (to the first unoccupied zones / outputs from the pool reserved for the controller).

-1. Click the "Read" button.
-The data related to wireless devices will be read from the controller (these data are not read after clicking the button in the button in the main menu).
+- 1. Click the "Read" button.
+The data related to wireless devices will be read from the controller (these data are not read after clicking the button in the main menu). - 2.
+Click the "New device" button.